stephencweiss/stephencharlesweiss.com/content/blog/2020-01-08/css-colors-pinetools.md

+---
-Useful Tools For Colors
+title: 'Useful Tools For Colors'
+date: '2019-12-26'
+publish: '2020-01-08'
+category: ['tools']
+tags: ['design', 'colors','sung m kim','dance2die']
+---

 I've been working on putting together a new theme for my website.
 In the process, I decided that I wanted to avoid the edges of the color box (i.e. no pure white or black) while supporting a light mode and a dark mode.

 That meant I needed a way to come up with complementary colors as well as the inverse.

 While sites like coolors.co are great for coming up with a nice set of colors, they're less helpful when you have a specific color and you're looking for it's inverse.

 [Pinetools.com](https://pinetools.com/c-colors/), on the other hand, has a bunch of tools for exactly these types of purposes.
 The color tools include:

 * Lighten Color
 * Darken Color